ew947202/obsidian_vault/00 Meta/02 PTIs/Work from home access.md

 ---
 ## Daily Log
 ### [[2024-09-12]]
-- [ ] Requested more information from the user to see if this was a one time thing or long term.
+- [x] Requested more information from the user to see if this was a one time thing or long term.
 Will follow up on [[2024-09-17]]
+- [ ] User confirmed it would be short term, reached out to manager to get approval.
 ---